ericholscher/ericholscher.com/site/blog/drafts/why-i-hate-markdown.rst

 You also can't migrate them easily to another markup languages (Asciidoc or RST).

 Conclusion
 ----------

 I love Markdown for it's simplicity.
 However,
-when you are trying to author
+when you are trying to author large sets of interrelated documents, it probably isn't the correct tool.

 .. _initial implementation: https://daringfireball.net/projects/markdown/